AbdallaAhmedJacob/Practice-Projects/DatabaseProjects/ClinicDatabaseManagementSystem/README.md

 ---
 ## Project Overview

-This project involves designing and implementing a relational databsase for a medical clinic.
+This project focuses on designing a relational database for a medical clinic.
 The goal is to build a structured system that manages patients, doctors, appointments, medical records and billing, ensuring data integrity and efficiet information retrieval.

 ---